Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

 [...]
 ```

-Every config needs to provide a name for unique identification, omitting the name variable or using a duplicate name will result in a validation / deployment error.
+Every config needs to provide a name for unique identification.
+Omitting the name variable or using a duplicate name will result in a validation / deployment error.

-Any defined `{config name}` represents a variable that can then be used in a [JSON template](#config-json-templates), and will be resolved and inserted into the config before deployment to Dynatrace.
+Any defined `{config name}` represents a variable that can then be used in a [JSON template](../configuration/configuration_structure#config-json-templates), and will be resolved and inserted into the config before deploying to Dynatrace.

-e.g. `projects/infrastructure/alerting-profile/profiles.yaml` defines a `name`:
+Example: `projects/infrastructure/alerting-profile/profiles.yaml` defines a `name`, which is then used in `projects/infrastructure/alerting-profile/profile.json` as `{{.name}}`.

 ```yaml
 [...]
 profile: